Sam Breadon: Built NL power

 Both ideas came to nothing, however; the team remained in St. Louis and continued to struggle at the turnstiles, drawing only 291,000 fans in 1938 during a rare losing season, and not reaching pre-Depression attendance levels until the pennant-contending 1941 edition.
-But World War II interrupted the momentum and — despite their three pennants and two World Series titles — the Cardinals treaded water in attendance, although exceeding the National League average, from 1942–1945.
+But World War II interrupted the momentum and—despite their three pennants and two World Series titles—the Cardinals treaded water in attendance, although exceeding the National League average, from 1942 to 1945.
 However, with their on-field success and the advent of radio in the 1930s, they would develop a fanatical regional following, their appeal extending beyond Missouri and throughout the lower Midwest, Arkansas, Louisiana, the Great Plains states and much of the Southwest.

 Postwar years

 After Rickey's departure, Breadon played an active role in the Cardinals' baseball operations through World War II and into the postwar era.
 But, apart from winning the 1946 championship, Breadon's final two years as the Redbirds' owner were fraught with difficulty.
 The Cardinals remained pennant contenders through 1949 (the year of Breadon's death and two years after he sold the club), but off-field issues dogged the franchise.